 A muse: an object, or more commonly, a person, who exists as a shrine of worship or inspiration for a genius.
 The very definition of the word implies the necessary existence of a rigidly organised two-person relationship.
 Theoretically, an artist and their lover.
 Historically, a man and a woman.
 But what happens when women, empowered by remarkable yet unrealised talent, decide to reroute these gender roles altogether by casting themselves not only as the artists, but as their own muses as well?

 The most intriguing and intimate art imaginable happens, along with the most defiant, as proven by the “Her Flesh” exhibit currently being hosted by the Art Gallery of Ontario, located on 317 Dundas Street West, Toronto.
+The exhibit is curated by Renata Azevedo Moreira.
 Climb up the first flight of stairs from the lobby, make a sharp turn right, and there it is.
 Sixteen pieces by twentieth-century female artists, varied in medium and style, and each a resolute, assertive act of reclaiming womanly identities from the societal restrictions that hinder their growth.
 It is beautiful, creative self-centredness, with an underline of practicality.
 Choosing yourself, or occasionally a female acquaintance, as a model is the least expensive option for an artist.
 It can also produce the most decadent result.

 Photographer Janieta Eyre arranges her subjects like dolls in diorama setups for a provocative, surrealist set of chromogenic prints.
 Her ongoing theme is a partnership of trauma and twin hood, and the museum label for “Two Fakirs Waiting for an Audience” (1996) explains why.
 Having lost her conjoined twin shortly after birth, Eyre sets out to depict the “phantom sensations” that have haunted her all her life.